 o adaptation pathways: sequences of policy actions that respond to adaptation turning points, by addressing both short-term responses to climate change and longer-term planning.

-HI-AWARE operates on three principles to ensure research uptake:
+HI-AWARE operated on three principles to ensure research uptake:

 o Fostering a common understanding among different stakeholders.